Pointing Your Domain to InCom

 1. Log in to Your Domain Registrar Account

-- Visit InCom Domains or where you purchased your domain and log in with your account credentials.
+- Visit your domain name registrar's website (InCom Domains or the site where you purchased your domain name) and log in with your account credentials.

 2. Access Your Domain Settings